Why You Should Consider Wearing Contacts If You Play Sports

 DO consider vision insurance.
-VSP Direct is a leader in the high-quality eye wear and eye care industry.
+VSP Individual Vision Plans is a leader in the high-quality eye wear and eye care industry.
 Vision health is not only important for your eyesight but it can also lead to an overall better quality of life.
 Family vision insurance is a great option if you and your family members are one of the 75% of Americans with poor eyesight.

 5) DO NOT

 DO NOT hesitate.
 Visit www.VSPdirect.com TODAY for all of your vision health needs.
 With everything from steep savings on eye exams, to coverage on top-quality lenses, to a competitive allowance for glasses or contacts, VSP Direct is perfect for you, perfect for your kids, and perfect for your family.